 The ethnic and cultural diversity of Ulan Ude, the capital of the Buryat Republic, offers a unique insight into its heritage.
 As we tour the area you will notice the different faces of these welcoming Buryat people.
 During our exploration of the Old Believers’ Village we have the opportunity to learn about the culture and history of these religious people as we are treated to a concert featuring local traditions and folk singing.

-Our day by Lake Baikal offers a real highlight of travelling through Siberia in winter.
+Our first day by Lake Baikal offers a real highlight of travelling through Siberia in winter.
 Few natural sights can surpass the beauty and grandeur of Lake Baikal and today will be an unforgettable part of our Trans-Siberian journey.

 For five hours we wind our way through tunnels along cliff hugging tracks above the frozen lake with a vista of snow-capped peaks along the far shore forming a picture-perfect backdrop.